Commissionaire (film)

 Commissionaire is a 1933 British crime film directed by Edward Dryhurst and starring Sam Livesey, Barry Livesey and George Carney.
-It was shot at Cricklewood Studios as a quota quickie for release by MGM.
+It was written by Herbert Ayres, and was shot at Cricklewood Studios as a quota quickie for release by MGM.

+Preservation status

+The British Film Institute National Archive holds no stills or ephemera, and no film or video materials.

 Plot

 A commissionaire is suspected of a robbery committed by his son.